“Gardening requires lots of water… most of it in the form of perspiration.” – Lou Erickson

 Don’t have much garden space?
 Want to grow tomatoes, beans, peas, cucumbers, summer squash and just about any other kind of veggie on a vine?
 If so, consider vertical gardening.

-Many plant supports, including trellises, nets, cages or stakes can be used to maximize your garden in small areas.
-Not only will you save valuable space, but growing container plants vertically can turn just about any nook or cranny into a beautiful garden spot.
+Many plant supports, including trellises, nets, cages, fence or stakes can be used to maximize your garden’s potential in small areas.
+Not only will you save valuable growing space, but container plants grown vertically can turn just about any nook or cranny into a beautiful garden spot.

 Even if you have plenty of room, vertical gardens will help keep plants up off the ground.
 They can also be used to define landscaped areas, by creating interesting focal points and eye-pleasing boundaries.
 Advantages include:

 - Fruits and flowers are less susceptible to pest damage.